Teyras/MT/text/chapters/430_scaling_implementation_sketch.md

-## Implementation Sketch
+## Design Guidelines

 As demonstrated by the previous sections, on-demand scaling is a rather complex problem that requires careful evaluation based on performance data from real traffic.
-We conclude that such experiment is out of the scope of this text, but we present a brief overview of how auto-scaling could be integrated into a programming assignment evaluation system.
+We conclude that performing such an experiment (and implementing the related functionality) is out of the scope of this text, but we present a brief overview of how auto-scaling could be integrated into a programming assignment evaluation system.

 ### Performance Monitoring